What is refractive lens surgery?

 Will I need to be in London overnight?

 There is usually no need for a check-up the next day, so it is not necessary to be in London overnight.
-However if you do choose to stay in London we can recommend hotels and restaurants near Moorfields.
-For those who are having both eyes treated on the same day it is common to have a check-up one or two days later.
+However if you do choose to stay in London we can recommend [hotels and restaurants near Regents Park / Queen Anne Street W1.
+For those who are having both eyes treated on the same day it is common to have a check-up the next day.

 About after treatment